lyleresnick/lyleresnick.github.io/_posts/2017-09-03-Solving-a-Complex-UITableView-Using-the-VIPER-Architecture.md

 In some circumstances, the Presenter will pass an event to a Router to access other ViewControllers.

 All messages moving towards the UseCase (towards the centre of the architecture model) begin with the word `event`.

-The other methods provide to access the viewModel.
-They have been extracted from the original adapter.
-They do not begin with the word `event`, as they are called by the Adapter on behalf of the tableView to pull data from the Presenter.
-We will discuss this further, below.

 ### The UseCase